 Because of the heavy demands in terms of time and energy required for the study of medicine, the Yale School of Medicine discourages students from assuming extracurricular activities that may prove burdensome.
 Such extracurricular work and/or professional activity will not justify inadequate academic performance.
 Any student wishing to work or pursue a professional activity other than medicine that would consume a significant amount of time must have the permission of the associate dean for student affairs.

 The Yale School of Medicine seeks to provide an education in the scholarly and humane aspects of medicine and to foster the development of leaders who will advance medical practice and knowledge.
 The Committee on Admissions, in general, seeks to admit students who seem best suited for the educational programs and aims of the School.
-In particular, the committee looks for intelligent, mature, and highly motivated students who show the greatest promise for becoming leaders and contributors in medicine.
+In particular, the committee looks for intelligent, mature, and intrinsically motivated students who show the greatest promise for becoming leaders and contributors in medicine.
 The Committee on Admissions also considers very carefully personal qualities necessary for the successful study and practice of medicine.
-These include maturity, integrity, common sense, personal stability, dedication to the ideal of service, and the ability to inspire and maintain confidence.
+These include maturity, integrity, common sense, personal stability, compassion, dedication to the ideal of service, and the ability to inspire and maintain confidence.

 School of Medicine graduates must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
 In addition to scholastic accomplishments and potential, applicants must have the physical capacities and personal characteristics to meet the full requirements of the School’s curriculum and to graduate as skilled and effective practitioners of medicine.
-The policy of the School of Medicine regarding nonacademic considerations in the admissions process is available upon request from the Office of Admissions.

 The School also attempts to ensure adequate representation of women and all minority groups and a diversity of interests and backgrounds.
-All applications to the Yale University School of Medicine are given careful consideration without regard to sex, race, age, religion, national origin, sexual orientation, or financial status.
-For a complete statement of the Yale University policy on nondiscrimination, refer to www.yale.edu/equalopportunity/policies.
+All applications to the Yale School of Medicine are given careful consideration without regard to sex, race, age, religion, national origin, sexual orientation, or financial status.
+For a complete statement of the Yale University policy on nondiscrimination, refer to https://equalopportunity.yale.edu/policies-and-programs.

+The School of Medicine admissions process is holistic and contextual.
 In evaluating candidates, the committee takes into consideration many factors including academic record; MCAT scores; medical experience; research experience; extracurricular and community activities and accomplishments; leadership potential; recommendations from premedical committees, individual science teachers, or research mentors; and personal interviews.

 It is recommended that students enter medical school after four years of study in a college of arts and sciences.
 Students holding advanced degrees in science or other fields are also considered.
 International students (other than Canadians) must have completed at least one year of study in an American college prior to application.
 Students who have been refused admission on three prior occasions are ineligible to apply for admission to the first-year class.